 Greenkeeper is an online tool, developed to support investors and managers of urban greenspace.
 It uses big data and research, to model the environmental, economic and social value of green infrastructure, enabling the user to identify the complete value of a single green space or compare it with other similarly sized/local spaces.

 Green Infrastructure Valuation Toolkit

 The Green Infrastructure Valuation toolkit provides a set of calculator tools to assess the value of a green asset or a proposed green investment.
 Where possible, the benefits of green infrastructure (GI) are given an economic value.
 Other quantitative (e.g. number of jobs) and qualitative (e.g. links to case studies or research) contributions can also be provided to give a complete view of the value of an asset.

 i-Tree Eco is a software application designed for urban forest assessment.
 It uses field data from complete inventories or randomly located sample plots, along with hourly air pollution and meteorological data.
 It quantifies the structure and environmental effects of urban forests (for trees and shrubs) and calculates their value to communities.

 InVEST is a suite of open-source software models for mapping and valuing ecosystem services provided by land and seascapes.
 It uses data about the environment to explore how changes in ecosystems are likely to affect the flow of benefits to people.
 It is designed to inform decisions about natural resource management.

-EcoServices is a GIS tool that models (sub-) catchments to show (1) which parts of the landscape are working hardest to provide the specific benefits needed locally; then (2) identifies which habitats to create and where to create them to produce the greatest improvements in service provision at the least cost.
-With datasets loaded and ready to run, it is quick to use for valuation studies or for maximising ROI when designing a nature based solution.
+HydroloGIS is a GIS tool from Viridian Logic that models (sub-) catchments to (1) show which parts of the landscape are working hardest to provide the specific benefits needed locally; then (2) identify which habitats to create and where to create them to produce the greatest improvements in service provision at the least cost.
+It is quick to use for valuation studies or for maximising return on investment when designing a nature-based solution.